-II.
-On a Historic Site.
+14-1-065.
+Accessory Buildings on a Historic Site.

-A. The Salem City Planning and Zoning Commission may approve a variance to the accessory building requirements of this title for Historic Structures and/or sites when the following standards are met:

-- 1. A public hearing will be held by the Planning and Zoning Commission, with a minimum ten days notice to each adjoining property owner, plus posting on the City web page; - 2.
+- A. A "historic site or building" is defined as any structure which is listed individually in the National Register of Historic Places, such register being maintained by the United States Department of the Interior. - B. The Salem City Planning and Zoning Commission may approve a variance to the accessory building requirements of this title for Historic Structures and/or sites when the following standards are met: - 1.
+A public hearing will be held by the Planning and Zoning Commission, with a minimum ten days notice to each adjoining property owner, plus posting on the City web page; - 2.
 The owner of the subject building/site demonstrates through appropriate documentation that the building/site is a "historic site or building"; - 3.
-A variance form zoning standards/requirements is necessary for the enhancement, preservation, rehabilitation, restoration, reconstruction, or maintenance of the site/structure: - 4.
+A variance form zoning standards/requirements is necessary for the enhancement, preservation, rehabilitation, restoration, reconstruction, or maintenance of the site/structure; - 4.
 Design and development standards for the site and related structures are adopted which ensure that the historic or cultural significance and character of the subject site and/or structure is perpetuated and adherence to said standards are made as a condition of the permit; - 5.
-The variance granted will not create significant, unmitigated adverse impacts; - 6.
-No adjacent land owners voice any opposition at the public hearing held to consider the variance(s) proposed; - 7.
-The project associated with the subject site has been reviewed and approved, where applicable, pursuant to the National Historic Register and the Department of the Interior (documentation provided to the city by the owner/developer). - B. The City Council shall act as the appeal authority for any appeal from the decision of the Planning and Zoning Commission concerning a historic structure/site variance.
+The variance granted will not create significant, unmitigated adverse impacts;

+- 6. No adjacent land owners voice any opposition at the public hearing held to consider the variance(s) proposed; - 7.
+The project associated with the subject site has been reviewed and approved, where applicable, pursuant to the National Historic Register and the Department of the Interior (documentation provided to the city by the owner/developer). - C. The City Council shall act as the appeal authority for any appeal from the decision of the Planning and Zoning Commission concerning a historic structure/site variance.
 The applicant or any adjoining landowner may file an appeal by submitting a written notice of appeal to the City Recorder within fifteen (15) days of the Planning and Zoning Commission decision.
 The appeal authority shall hear the appeal within forty-five (45) days of receipt of the notice of appeal and act upon the appeal within thirty (30) days of the hearing.
+(Ord.
+No. 5-17-06)